k4kpk/k4kpk.github.io/sota-guides/Bell Knob (W4G_NG-035).md

     * R on US-441 and go 2.9
     * R on US-76 and go 25.2
     * R on Shake Rag Rd.
 Continue directions at "Drive Guide - Bell Knob from Shake Rag Rd"
+    * Allow 5-10 extra minutes, and drive 0.9 past Shake Rag Rd to Dairy Queen for restroom and ice cream

 #### Drive Guide - Bell Knob from Brasstown Bald
 * **Google Maps** URL: http://goo.gl/maps/QQcyb